SamuelPrigent/SportSee/ReadMe.md

-# SportSee project
+# Project instalation

-Projet Frontend avec un Backend déjà réalisé

-## Instalation

-- You have to run Backend and Frontend.
+You have to run Backend and Frontend.

 ## Backend

-- Follow indications here : Backend > Readme.md
+Follow indications in > Backend > Readme.md

 ## Frontend

-- Follow indications here : Frontend > Readme.md
+Follow indications in > Frontend > Readme.md